-The proxy materials, including this proxy statement, a proxy card and our 2020 Annual Report are available for viewing, printing and downloading on the Internet at www.proxydocs.com/IMRA.
+The proxy materials, including this proxy statement, a proxy card and our 2021 Annual Report are available for viewing, printing and downloading online at www.proxydocs.com/IMRA.
 If you would like to receive a paper copy of our proxy materials, you should follow the instructions for requesting paper materials in the Notice of Availability.